-(For a list of the features to look for in a four-season RV check out my Guide to Buying an RV to Use in Cold Weather.)
+(For a list of the features to look for in a four-season RV, check out my Guide to Buying an RV to Use in Cold Weather.)

-Protecting our Water Supply System from Freezing
+1. Protecting our Water Supply System from Freezing

 To do this we purchased a heated water hose.
-Some people wrap their regular hose with heat cable and pipe insulation, but our water connection is so far from the city water pipe that we wouldn't have saved much money doing it that way.
+Some people wrap their regular water hose with heat cable and pipe insulation.
+But our water connection is so far from our RV that we wouldn't have saved much money doing it that way.

 Here's a photo of the mobile home park's inadequate insulation job: